 Comparison of service fees

-Restrictions on opening an account: Some banks have restrictions in place regarding the clients that can make use of their services.
-For example, Dominica Agricultural Industrial and Development Bank does not provide services for foreigners, while the National Bank of Dominica does not allow foreigners to open accounts remotely.
+Restrictions on opening an account: Some banks may restrict client services.
+For example, the Dominica Agricultural Industrial and Development Bank do not provide services for foreigners, while the National Bank of Dominica does not allow foreigners to open accounts remotely.
 NBD also allows corporate accounts to be opened only by companies registered in Dominica.

 Why use Global Citizen Solutions?